xuuajii/reaqtive/packages/components/README.md

 RqtvNavbar

-It is a component that renders the top navbar of the reaqtive app.
+It is a component that renders the top navbar of the reaqtive app and add spacing to the top of the page if the navbar is fixed top.
 It includes the [RqtvCurrentSelections](#rqtvcurrentselections) component and the [RqtvSearchObject](#rqtvsearchobject) component.
-It is based on bootstrap navbar, styles of the navba can be customized using navbarClassName prop which will be passed to the navbar itself or via sass/css
+It is based on bootstrap navbar, its styles can be customized using navbarClassName prop which will be passed to the navbar itself or via sass/css

 **Props**: